 The Law School provides an interdisciplinary approach to the law.
 Visit the link to the Dual Degree Programs to discover the breadth and depth of our thirteen established offerings, or learn about designing your own dual degree.

 Part of a broad education in the law is taking advantage of off-campus opportunities to expand your horizons.
-Michigan Law students may choose to apply to study at an established semester study abroad opportunity at Amsterdam Law School in the Netherlands, the Graduate Institute of International and Development Studies in Geneva, University College London in the United Kingdom, Bucerius Law School, Hamburg, in Germany, Katholieke University in Leuven, Belgium, the European University Institute, Florence in Italy, and Waseda University Law School in Tokyo, Japan.
+Michigan Law students may choose to apply to study at an established semester study abroad opportunity at Amsterdam Law School in the Netherlands, the Graduate Institute of International and Development Studies in Geneva, Switzerland, Bucerius Law School, Hamburg in Germany, KU Leuven in Belgium, the European University Institute, Florence in Italy, Waseda University Law School in Tokyo, Japan, and the University of Hong Kong Faculty of Law.
 Students may also apply for a student-initiated semester study abroad opportunity at the law faculty of a foreign university.